 Table of Contents

 After signing up with Jobber Payments, you can start collecting credit card payments right away!
-Your first transaction will initiate an authorization period.
+Your first collected payment will initiate an authorization period.
 In Canada and the US, this is a period of 5 business days to authorize your account and send payments to your bank account.
-Until that first transaction is authorized and deposited in your bank account, any other transactions you process within that period will also experience a 5 business day payout window.
+Until that first payment is authorized and deposited in your bank account, any other payments you collect within that period will also experience a 5-business-day payout window.
 Depending on the time of day the payment is collected and your bank's operating hours, 1-2 business days might be added to the payout window meaning payments can take up to 7 days to be deposited into your bank account.

 What happens once you've been authorized?

 Once the authorization period has ended, payouts will be made on a 2 business day payout schedule.
 Payments are deposited in bundles when they are paid out, so there might be several payments that make up a payout.
 Keep in mind that banks can take 1-2 additional business days to post funds past this point depending on the time of day the payment is processed and your bank's operating hours, meaning payments can take up to 7 days.

 Note: No matter if you're located in the UK, US, or Canada the authorization period begins after your first payment has been collected, not at your signup date.

 If you're receiving a message that your payouts are frozen, we have been unable to verify your account.
 Learn more about Jobber Payments Verification.

 When you are successful in collecting payment with Jobber Payments, you will be able to see it in the Jobber Payments reports.
 There are two reports that deal with Jobber Payments:

 - Transactions report: This report shows all the transactions (payments, deposits, and refunds) you've processed using Jobber Payments as well as details like the fees associated with that transaction, last card digits, card type, and total.